BarbriSFCourseDetails

 Introduction

 This CLE webinar will examine AI-driven harassment in the workplace, including deepfakes, and the potential risk of discrimination and harassment claims for employers.
-The panel will provide an update on key federal and state legislation aimed at AI misuse, discuss lessons to be learned from notable cases, and provide best practices for mitigating the risk of claims caused by AI-driven harassment in the workplace.
+The panel will provide an update on key federal and state legislation, regulatory issues, and litigation on AI misuse, discuss lessons to be learned from notable cases, and provide best practices for mitigating the risk of claims caused by AI-driven harassment or discrimination in the workplace.

 Description

-The misuse of AI to generate fake, sexually explicit, or harassing content is now impacting the workplace and creating potentially significant liability for employers.
-Doctored images or videos targeting an employee based on a protected characteristic could give rise to costly harassment or discrimination claims.
+The misuse of AI to generate fake, sexually explicit, humiliating, or harassing content is increasingly impacting the workplace and creating potentially significant liability for employers.
+Doctored images, audio, and/ or videos are showing up in workplace chats, email, and social media, leading to harassment claims.
+Content targeting an employee based on a protected characteristic can result in discrimination claims

 In Carranza v.
 City of Los Angeles, a sexually explicit photo that resembled the plaintiff and was said to be of her was circulated among LAPD personnel, and the department failed to take corrective action.
 The jury awarded the plaintiff $4 million in noneconomic damages and concluded the harassment was severe or pervasive enough to alter her work environment.
 The appellate court recently affirmed the judgment.